Saturday, October 13, 2012

 The Tango

+A popular style of dance in Argentina is the Tango.
 The tango is one of the most "sought after dance styles" in the world.
+Men's Instructions (Lead)

 6. Stand facing your partner.
 Place your right arm on her lower back.
 Straighten your upper body.

+7. Keep your weight on the balls of your feet.
+8. Use your right hand to pull your partner toward you.
+You might have to shift to the side a bit so the two of you won't bump knees when you dance.
 9. Extend your left arm up and to the side.
 Keep your arm firm, applying gentle pressure to your partner's palm.
 This gentle pressure against her palm will actually help her feel which way you are going as you lead.

 10. Stand with your feet close together.
 Step forward with your left foot and then forward with your right foot.